threadkind/GWGND05-Restaurant-Review-App/README.md

 ## Features of the App
 When you load the app there will be a map and a list of all the restaurants available to view.
-The map is loaded using leaflet and Mapbox.
+The map is loaded using leaflet.js and Mapbox.
 The map shows all the restaurant locations.

 There is a filter option form which enables the user to filter the restaurants by neighborhood and cuisine type.